| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 Use |

-library.
-For more information on the library see the GitHub repository.
+For more information on the library see the

 documentation of reticulate.

-The function import the first layer of a generic raster file.
-Data are imported as an array of x, y, z columns.
+A function to import the first layer of a generic raster file.

 file |